No official motto

 that motto

 The U.S. Postal Service has no official motto.
-Nope, it’s not this: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
+Nope, it’s not this phrase: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
 But we certainly appreciate the sentiment.

 About that motto…

-Those words are engraved on the front of the James A. Farley Post Office in NYC, set in stone by the architectural firm that built it.
+Those words are engraved on the front of the James A. Farley Post Office in New York City, set in stone by the architectural firm that built it.
 The phrase is taken from an ancient book by the Greek historian Herodotus and refers to messengers in the Persian Empire.

 The phrase comes from book 8, paragraph 98, of The Persian Wars by Herodotus, a Greek historian.
 During the wars between the Greeks and Persians (500-449 B.C.), the Persians operated a system of mounted postal couriers who served with great fidelity.